uozuAho/open_spiel_playground/zmq_ttt/readme.md

 - client can request current state, legal actions, do_action

 # todo
-- ttt server: use ttt from openspiel
-  - allow client to make first move
-    - client requests legal actions DONE
-    - server responds DONE
-    - client requests do_action
-- compare speeds
+- compare speed of local_example vs client-server
+  - rate of games played
-- remote mcts bot. requires storage of state
+- implement remote mcts bot
 - extract usable interfaces
   - eg. should be able to do `bot = RemoteGameBot(MctsBot(...))`